Patrick Smellie at BusinessDesk says the productivity commission wants government to use offshore cloud providers:

 There’s no question multinationals like Google and Microsoft have government affairs professionals in Wellington who are paid to lobby politicians and get the company’s position in front of organisations like the Productivity Commission.

 They spend millions on lobbying, local cloud companies have nothing like their budgets.
-On the surface it sounds as if the Productivity Commission hasn’t even listened to the locals, although I doubt that’s actually true.
+On the surface it sounds as if the Productivity Commission hasn’t even listened to the locals, although I doubt that’s true.

 The problem here could be part of what I call ‘The wise men from the east” syndrome.
 Government employees and organisations like the Productivity Commission seem to think when it comes to technology, people who speak with American accents know more than those who speak with New Zealand accents.